fypm2000/Network-Enumeration/README.md

 - The host is running Microsoft Terminal Services on port 3389, which could be vulnerable to attacks like BlueKeep if not patched or if weak credentials are used.
 - Detected as a possible Microsoft Windows XP or an embedded device.
 Windows XP is no longer supported, which means it's vulnerable to many known exploits.
+- SSL certificate could indicate the purpose or owner of the device.

 192.168.101.155:
 ![Screenshot (47)](https://github.com/fypm2000/Network-Enumeration/assets/117059426/3d4fbefc-2290-4549-8847-887b8f3a5e0a)

 - Similar to the previous IP, this host is also running Microsoft Terminal Services.
 Additionally, an HTTP service is running on port 5357, associated with network device discovery, which can leak information about the device.
+Uses the same SSL certificate indicating association

 192.168.101.157:
 ![Screenshot (48)](https://github.com/fypm2000/Network-Enumeration/assets/117059426/f9364fa3-7c56-4392-971a-f7e8ffc4fa2c)